 A video of The Royal Women’s arrival.
 It was the second time when both Duchess Catherine and Queen Letizia were present at the event together, before this both of them attended the State Banquet hosted by Queen Elizabeth in July 2017 during the Spain State Visit to the UK.

 During the 2017 state visit, Queen Elizabeth appointed King Felipe of Spain a Supernumerary Knight of the noblest Order of the Garter, the highest distinction granted by the British monarchy.
 Queen Elizabeth conferred the same honour on King Willem-Alexander of Netherlands during Dutch State visit to the UK in 2018.
-Hence the presence of Queen Letizia and Queen Maxima at British Royal Event where both Kings will be invested.
+Hence the presence of Queen Letizia and Queen Maxima at British Royal Event where both Kings were invested.

-Both Felipe and Letizia spend the Sunday night at Windsor Castle.
+King Felipe and Queen Letizia spend the Sunday night at Windsor Castle.

 From the royal website: The Order of the Garter is the oldest and most chivalrous order in the United Kingdom with motto ‘Honi soit qui mal y pense (Shame on him who thinks this evil)’.
 In medieval times, King Edward III was so inspired by tales of King Arthur and the chivalry of the Knights of the Round Table that he set up his own group of honourable knights, called the Order of the Garter in 1348 to recognize courage and loyalty.